How Pauline Bonaparte Lived for Pleasure

 Whether or not this is true, Pauline and Leclerc were married on June 14, 1797.
 They had a son, Dermide, on April 20, 1798.
 Napoleon named the boy after a hero in his favourite epic, Ossian.

 In 1801, Napoleon appointed Leclerc Governor-General of Saint-Domingue (present-day Haiti) and sent him to put down a rebellion there.
-Though Pauline was not pleased about living so far from Europe, she made the best of the posting.
-She took numerous lovers and started a menagerie of native animals, among other things.
-All in all, it was a miserable stay – the uprising continued, the French were struck with yellow fever, the entire family became ill, and Leclerc died of fever on November 2, 1802.
+Pauline and Dermide went too.
+Though Pauline was not pleased about living so far from Europe, she made the best of it.
+She took numerous lovers and started a menagerie of native animals.
+But all in all, it was a miserable stay.
+The uprising continued.
+The French were struck with yellow fever.
+The entire family became ill, and Leclerc died on November 2, 1802.
 Pauline and Dermide returned to France with his remains.

 Marriage to Prince Borghese

-Wanting to consolidate ties with French-occupied Italy, Napoleon found Pauline another husband in the form of Prince Camillo Borghese, a wealthy Roman noble who turned out to be as shallow and feckless as she was.
+Wanting to consolidate ties with French-occupied Italy, Napoleon found Pauline another husband in the form of Prince Camillo Borghese, a wealthy Roman nobleman who turned out to be as shallow and feckless as she was.
 They married on August 28, 1803.
-Pauline’s frivolity, apparent disdain for her husband, and hints of infidelity did not go down well with the Romans.
+Pauline’s lack of seriousness, apparent disdain for her husband, and hints of infidelity did not go down well with the Romans.
 Napoleon wrote to her on April 6, 1804:

 Madame and Dear Sister, – I have learned with pain that you have not the good sense to conform to the manners and customs of the city of Rome; that you show contempt for the inhabitants, and that your eyes are unceasingly turned towards Paris.
 Although occupied with vast affairs I nevertheless desire to make known my wishes, and I hope that you will conform to them.